Blood Clots: Risk Factors, Prevention and Treatment

 When a clot forms in a leg vein, it usually attaches to the vein wall.
-After a while, a clot can break into pieces or just simply break off from the vein wall.
+After a while, a clot can break into pieces or just simply detach from the vein wall.
 If this happens, it will circulate with the blood through the body and into the lungs where it will become lodged in one or both of the lung arteries.
 When this happens, it is referred to as a pulmonary embolism.
 A very large pulmonary embolism can cause an instantaneous cardiac arrest.
 A small or moderate-sized pulmonary embolus may cause no symptoms at all or may cause symptoms such as sudden shortness of breath, bluish coloration of the skin, rapid breathing, anxiety, restlessness, chest pain, spitting up blood, or a rapid heartbeat.
-Most of the time if a person does not die immediately from a pulmonary embolus, he will survive unless he has a second embolus.
+Most of the time, if a person does not die immediately from a pulmonary embolus, he will survive unless he has a second embolus.

-If an embolus is large but is not immediately fatal, the blood pressure in the lung arteries rise.
+If an embolus is large but is not immediately fatal, the blood pressure in the lung arteries rises.
 The right side of the heart then has to pump harder than usual because it must overcome the higher pressure and may not to be able to pump enough blood through the lungs.
-As the heart works harder and harder it will get bigger (enlarged heart) until it can work no more.
-Then it simply stops.
+As the heart works harder and harder it will get bigger (enlarged heart) until it can work no more—then it simply stops.
 What makes a blood clot in the leg vein so dangerous is that it often doesn’t reveal itself until it has lodged in a lung artery (becomes a pulmonary embolus).
 And once that happens, once the symptoms show up, death is not far behind, at least with large clots.
 In other words, there is very little that a doctor can do to save a patient once a large clot gets to this stage.
 So, what a doctor must do to prevent death from a pulmonary embolism is to prevent the clot from forming in the first place.

 Looking for More Information?